 The design is quite elegant.
 No colour in the interior, but three two page spreads with panel enlargements surrounded by black.
 Since the material was published as one volume these aren’t chapter dividers, but here to add emphasis to the art.
 No introduction or table of contents: we solely have the story.

 All four volumes are available for just under cover price from Amazon France: shipping them to my Canadian address cost 7 Euros.
-After shipping and exchange I paid $30 CDN per volume.
+After shipping and exchange, I paid $30 CAD per volume.